fluca1978/fluca1978.github.io/about.md

 In the blog you will find random thoughts pretty much on computer science related topics.
 I do write sometime personal things, but not very often.

+The main language for this blog will be *english*, but please consider it is not my main language, so be aware of errors, typos and false-friends ahead!
+I will write in italian stuff that does make sense only in such language, i.e., localized material, but not technical stuff.

+## Me by Emacs or Vi
+<a name="emacs"></a>

+In the case you are interested in the *holy-war* of computer science, here it is my list of choices:

+- Emacs or Vi? **Emacs** since day one;
+- Gnome or KDE? **KDE** since version 1;
+- Firefox or ... ? **Firefox**;
+- Thunderbird or ... ? **KMail** when I was using a mail client, today I read all my emails via web;
+- Bash or Bourne? **zsh** as interactive, **Bourne** for scripting (one day I will learn *pdksh*!);

 ## Me by Social Networks
 <a name="social"></a>